 - D. The following shall apply to all M-N zones: - Parcels containing single-family dwellings and duplexes may add additional units even if they do not comply with the minimum density requirements specified in Table 17.5.2.
-All new units must be designed to comply with the design and dimensional standards. - E. The following shall apply to all M-R zones: - 1.
-All buildings located adjacent to an arterial street may contain leasable non-residential space on the ground floor adjacent to the arterial street.
+All new units most be designed to comply with the design and dimensional standards. - E. The following shall apply to all M-R zones: - All buildings located adjacent to an arterial street may contain leasable commercial and/or office space on the ground floor adjacent to the arterial street.
 However, the amount of commercial and/or office space shall not exceed 30 percent of the total building gross floor area (See Figure 17.5.13). - 2.
-For buildings located adjacent to collector or local streets, the amount of non-residential space shall not exceed 20 percent of the total building gross floor area (See Figure 17.5.13).
+For buildings located adjacent to collector or local streets, the amount of commercial and/or office space shall not exceed 20 percent of the total building gross floor area (See Figure 17.5.13).